 Given its status as a town, and not a village or city, Concord has the statutory authority to create tax increment financing districts (TIFs) in very limited circumstances directly related to agriculture, forestry, and tourism.
-However, the town will not create any TIF districts to incentivize development.
+However, the town is not interested in creating any TIF districts to incentivize development.